Bodø Municipality

-Bodø (/no/; Bådåddjo, Bodö) is a municipality in Nordland county, Norway.
+Bodø (Bådåddjo, Bodö) is a municipality in Nordland county, Norway.
 It is part of the traditional region of Salten.
 The administrative centre of the municipality is the town of Bodø (which is also the capital of Nordland county).
 Some of the notable villages in Bodø include Misvær, Skjerstad, Saltstraumen, Løding, Løpsmarka, Kjerringøy, Sørvær, and Fenes.

 The 1395 km2 municipality is the 66th largest by area out of the 357 municipalities in Norway.
 Bodø Municipality is the 19th most populous municipality in Norway with a population of 53,712.
 The municipality's population density is 38.5 PD/km2 and its population has increased by 8% over the previous 10-year period.
 The municipality of Bodø is located just north of the Arctic Circle and the town of Bodø (population: 42,831; about 80% of the residents of the municipality), is the largest urban area and town in Nordland county, and the second largest town in North Norway.

 Bodø was named one of the European Capitals of Culture for 2024.
 It is also home to football club Bodø/Glimt, the northernmost club to win a European national league competition (namely Eliteserien, the championship of Norway).